Finding Poland’s interview section is well and truly underway.

 Honestly, seeing pictures of our kvass in the restaurants we have already initiated cooperation with is more than humbling.
 It reminds me of the long journey we endured to get to where we are today.
 I have to be proud and thankful.“

 6. Is the vegan market a key market for you, and do you get the impression that Poles are more health-conscious than they’ve ever been?

 “Our kvass is made from natural products.
 It contains probiotic bacteria, and is produced in a traditional way.

 The product fits very well as a drink in the vegan market.
 We believe that vegans, who may pay more attention to what they eat and drink than other consumers, are important customers for us and they should like our kvass.

 Poles are becoming more and more aware of what they eat and drink.
-As a result, the number of vegans in Poland is bound to grow over the next few years.
+As a result, the number of vegans in Poland is certain to grow over the next few years.

 It is important to say that we do not focus only on the vegan market.
 We are attempting to reach out to a wide range of people who might like kvass, who value their health and are open to trying new flavours.“

 7. Considering all the health concerns which surround sugar, how difficult was it to determine the sugar content in your kvass?

 “Kvass cannot ferment without sugar, and sugar is food for probiotic bacteria that are found in kvass.
 However, from the beginning, we wanted to have as little sugar as possible in the product.
 We do not use white sugar, only brown (cane).